code16/sharp/docs/guide/form-fields/markdown.md

 ### Display embedded files in the public site

 You'll  want to display those embedded files in the public website.
-The idea here is to display embeddd images as thumbnails, and other files as... you need.
+The idea here is to display embedded images as thumbnails, and other files as you need.
 Sharp provides a helper for that:

 `sharp_markdown_embedded_files(string $html, string $classNames, int $width = null, int $height = null, array $filters = [])`